 Professor Sanjay Chhablani’s teaching and research focusses on criminal law and procedure.
 His scholarly work has addressed the Sixth Amendment, the right to counsel, the right to jury trial and the death penalty.
-Professor Chhablani holds a courtesy faculty appointment in the Forensic and National Security Sciences Institute at Syracuse University, where he co-teaches Advanced Forensic Science, a gateway course for graduate students.
-Professor Chhablani also collaborates with the Forensic Psychiatry Fellowship Program at SUNY Upstate Medical University.
+Professor Chhablani also teaches at the Forensic and National Security Sciences Institute at Syracuse University and collaborates with the Forensic Psychiatry Fellowship Program at SUNY Upstate Medical University.

-Professor Chhablani began his legal career at Skadden, Arps, Slate, Meagher & Flom LLP.
-In addition to assisting in the litigation of commercial disputes, he represented pro bono persons incarcerated on Illinois’ death row.
-Professor Chhablani later joined the Southern Center for Human Rights in Atlanta.
-A recipient of an ABA Death Penalty Representation Project Fellowship, he represented indigent death row inmates in Georgia and Alabama.
+Professor Chhablani began his legal career at a national law firm where, in addition to assisting in the litigation of commercial disputes, he represented pro bono persons incarcerated on Illinois’ death row.
+He later joined the Southern Center for Human Rights in Atlanta and represented indigent death row inmates in Georgia and Alabama.